mongoid/mongoid-slug/README.md

 ```

 This feature is built upon Mongoid localized fields, so fallbacks and localization works as documented in the Mongoid manual.
+By specifying `localize: true`, the slug index will be created on the I18n::default_locale only.
+You can specify all the locales
+you intend to support by providing a list of locales, for example `localize: [:en, :es, :de]`.
+This will create a separate index
+for each locale listed.

 ### Custom Find Strategies